SMSpp-Project/MCFLemonSolver/README.md

   tolerance relative to the largest cost and the largest supply, which is zero for integer types, so that on integer data the algorithm is unchanged.

+CostScaling and CycleCanceling are exact only on integer costs too, and for them no header is rewritten: `MCFLemonSolver` gives them the costs scaled by a power of 2 and rounded, which are integer, with an integer large cost type for CostScaling, and gives back the value and the potentials of the true costs.

 Rather than redistribute a patched copy of LEMON, the build consumes the LEMON package provided by your platform (see *Requirements* below) and applies a small, self-contained compatibility shim at build time: it rewrites private